 CRMs are constantly evolving, and if you’ve been using one for a while, examine how you can improve the ways you manage your data.
-Salesforce has gone through some major shifts with Lightning and is adding more and more AI features with Einstein.
+Salesforce has gone through some major shifts with Lightning and is continuing to add more and more AI features with Einstein and other integrations.

 It takes a lot of energy to retrain people on your CRM, and it’s often essential to your business operations.
 While staying in your team’s comfort zone is certainly the easiest thing to do in the short term, you’ll eventually fall behind when it comes to integration and powerful new technologies.
 Take the time to evaluate your CRM implementation as it currently stands and how you might be able to update it to make the most of new technology.